rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Example:
 ><CITE>MDLVIII-1570 [1558-1570]</CITE>

-<a name="4.205.8.2">4.205.8.2</a> Record the date of each volume in a [note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if considered important.
-Such a [note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) is particularly useful when the order of publication does not correspond to the order of the volume numeration (see [4.206.8.9](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.9)).
+<a name="4.205.8.2">4.205.8.2</a> Record the date of each volume in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if considered important.
+Such a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) is particularly useful when the order of publication does not correspond to the order of the volume numeration (see [4.206.8.9](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.9)).

 >Example:
 >Date of publication: <CITE>1560-1564</CITE>